 Active tool collectors are part of community and their knowledge between them is vast, this is part of the heritage which needs to be shared and protected for prosperity.
 New tool collectors will need and also appreciate discussing tools with other like minded people with similar interests.
 This will again be addressed within this website with what we hope will be a facility where collectors can hang out and where events and meetings can be promoted and arranged.

 We have the history, passion, connections, skills and drive with a touch of wisdom and the exuberance of youth pushing from the back.
-Please take the time to explore this website and if you like what you see so far, you haven’t seen anything yet and the best days are ahead…
+Please take the time to explore this website and if you like what you see so far, please join us and become a member.

-More will come as we develop this website as the support grows.
+More will come as we develop this website and as the membership grows.